-The sol.rb script is worth 50% of the credit for this problem, and should have the following usage:
+The sol.{go, rb, py} script is worth 50% of the credit for this problem.
+Your program should have the following usage (replace script-name with the name of your script or, if you are using Go, the name of your compiled binary):

-sol.rb <host> <port> <command>
+./script-name <host> <port> <command>

-When run, it should connect to the email server at the given host and port, and perform your attack in order to send the given command.
+When run, your program should connect to the email server at the given host and port, and perform your attack in order to send the given command.
 It should then print the server's response as a result of executing that command.